ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/6_BuildandTest.md

 - **SDG 6 (Clean Water)**: Develop a water quality tracker with Google Cloud, test with Karachi residents using local water samples.
 - **SDG 13 (Climate Action)**: Create a flood alert system with Firebase, test with Sindh farmers to verify alert accuracy.

-## Quick Build and Test Example
-- **Project**: “FloodGuard App” (SDG 13, GDSC COMSATS Lahore team)
-- **Build**:
-  - UI: Flutter app with a map and alert button.
-  - Backend: Firebase for real-time alerts, Google Maps for flood zones.
-  - Timeline: MVP by March 20, full version by March 25.
-- **Test**:
-  - Criteria: Alerts reach 10 users in 5 seconds.
-  - Method: Tested with 5 GDSC peers, then 5 Sindh farmers.
-  - Feedback: Added offline mode due to poor rural internet.
-  - Result: 95% success rate after fixes.
-- **Next Step**: Move to iteration and submission.

 ## Next Steps
 With your solution built and tested, you’re almost there!
-Proceed to **Step 7: Iterate and Submit** to refine your project and submit your demo video by March 28, 2025.
-Need help with coding, testing, or integrating Google tech?
-Reach out to me at [ayshajavd@gmail.com](mailto:ayshajavd@gmail.com) or [www.linkedin.com/in/ayeshajavedgen](https://www.linkedin.com/in/ayeshajavedgen).
+Proceed to **Step 7: Iterate and Submit** to refine your project and submit your demo video.

 Let’s code the future together!

 ---